 Create your own succulent container garden at our new “succulent bar”.
 Bring your own container or choose one of ours, buy succulents here, and make your garden on the spot with free succulent potting mix, and free “top dressings” of colored gravels.

-In addition to plants, pick up some bamboo pots to spark your creativity.
+In addition to plants, pick up some unique pots to spark your creativity.
 It’s easy to make a low-water, container garden that is uniquely yours.

-We’re proud to carry the ultimate book on the subject, Succulent Container Gardens, by “the Queen of Succulents”, Debra Lee Baldwin.
-In our new video Tricia makes a succulent container garden—an indoor container of tender plants for gardeners in any climate.
+We’re proud to carry the ultimate book on the subject, Succulents Simplified, by “the Queen of Succulents”, Debra Lee Baldwin.
+In our video Tricia makes a succulent container garden—an indoor container of tender plants for gardeners in any climate.
 In warm weather take those succulents outside and put them in filtered sun.